ELEKTRONN/ELEKTRONN/doc/Examples.rst

 * Of the three training data cubes the last one is used as validation data.
 * The input images are grey-valued i.e. they have only 1 channel.
 For this channel "grey value augmentaion" (randomised histogram distortions) are applied when sampling batches during training.
 This helps to achieve invariance against varying contrast and brightness gradients.
-* During patch cutting the axes are flipped and transposed as a means of data augmentation
+* During patch cutting the axes are flipped and transposed as a means of data augmentation.
 * If the data is anisotropic, the pipeline assumes that the singled-out axis is ``z``.
 For anisotropic data axes are not transposed in a way that axes of different resolution get mixed up.
-* For 70% of the batches the image and labels are randomly :ref:`warped <warping>`
+* For 70% of the batches the image and labels are randomly :ref:`warped <warping>`.

   .. figure::  images/debugGetCNNBatch.png